Percona-QA/pquery/README.md

 # Any pquery success stories?
 + In the first ~2 months of it's life, over 200 bugs were logged with Oracle, Percona and TokuTek, most with high quality short testcases.
 + Early MySQL Server 5.7 versions, including RC1 & RC2, were tested with pquery in preparation for Percona Server 5.7.
 Many bugs, especially in RC1, were found & logged.
 Chapeau to the MySQL server team who triaged all bugs & resolved major bugs as can be seen in the [5.7.7](http://mysqlserverteam.com/the-mysql-5-7-7-release-candidate-is-available/) and [5.7.8](http://mysqlserverteam.com/the-mysql-5-7-8-release-candidate-is-available/) MYSQL server team notes.
++ A significant number of query correctness bugs were discovered in RocksDB

 # How to build pquery?
 1. Install cmake >= 2.6 and C++ compiler >= 4.7 (gcc-c++ for RedHat-based, g++ for Debian-based), the development files for your MySQL version/fork, and potentially OpenSSL and AIO development files and/or other deps if needed.